dferber90/spacejelly/examples/leaderboard/README.md

 ## Config
 The config for spacejelly is in `tests/spacejelly/spacejelly.js`.
-Please note that some parts of the config under the `nightwatch` key may be overridden by spacejelly.
+Please note that some parts of the config under the `nightwatch` key may be overwritten by spacejelly.